 Tuesday, July 27, 2021

-NEMBA Adds Two New Chapters: Belfast Area Maine & Martha’s Vineyard
+NEMBA Adds Three New Chapters: Belfast Area Maine, Martha’s Vineyard & Seacoast

-On July 27, 2021 the NEMBA Board of Directors voted unanimously to approve two new chapters, Belfast Area Maine and Martha’s Vineyard.
-These new additions bring our total to 31 chapters throughout New England.
+On July 27, 2021 and January 27, 2022 the NEMBA Board of Directors voted unanimously to approve new chapters, Belfast Area Maine and Martha’s Vineyard.
+These new additions bring our total to 32 chapters throughout New England.
 We are excited to onboard these new chapters and strengthen & grow their local efforts.
 A community meeting will be held in both areas to announce the new chapter and build local support.

-New and existing members can now select Belfast Area or Martha’s Vineyard as their primary chapter, or as an add-on chapter.
+New and existing members can now select Belfast Area, Martha’s Vineyard or Seacoast as their primary chapter, or as an add-on chapter.
 We look forward to working with the leadership of these new chapters to grow our regional efforts while directly improving local efforts as well.